HrbrIO/harbor-docs/docs/api.md

 !!! info
     If you want to quickly brush up on our terminology, feel free to take a quick refresher at the [Basic Terminology](basic-terminology.md).

-    Before you start using the API you will also need to set up your app in the [Harbor UI](https://cloud.hrbr.io/).
+    Before you start using the API you will also need to set up your app in the [Hrbr UI](https://cloud.hrbr.io/).
 Click here for a [Quick Start Guide](quick-start-guide.md) for complete instructions on how to do that.

 ---
 ## Short Cuts